 Egg pasteurization is a process that aims to kill any potential harmful bacteria present in the egg without cooking it.
 The process involves subjecting the eggs to heat treatment to eliminate bacteria such as Salmonella.

-See also How long to cook pork loin in slow cooker
+See also How to cook ballpark hot dogs

 The first step in the egg pasteurization process is the selection of fresh and clean eggs.
 These eggs are carefully washed and inspected for any visible cracks or abnormalities.
 Only intact and high-quality eggs are used for pasteurization.